undernightcore/mockos-docs/docs/projects/endpoint/index.md

 - `GET /pokemons/1` -> 1st endpoint ✅
 - `GET /pokemons/837` -> 1st endpoint ✅
 - `GET /pokemons/attacks` -> 2nd endpoint ✅

+## Configure responses

+When you create an endpoint **you won't have any responses at first**, you still have to **configure a response for the endpoint to start working**.